 London - A Level Courses

-MPW offers the most comprehensive suite of A level options that you will find in any academic institution in the UK with 43 different subjects offered over six different course durations (including retake durations) and with no restrictions on combinations of subjects or course lengths.
-MPW London has over 400 students studying in its sixth form.
+MPW offers the most comprehensive suite of A level options that you will find in any academic institution in the UK with 43 different subjects offered over various course durations and with no restrictions on combinations of subjects or course lengths.
+MPW London has over 450 students studying in its sixth form.

 The New A level Curriculum at MPW - FAQs

 - What is the timetable for reforms?

 - Are the new A levels harder than the unreformed exams?

 - What are the implications for university entrance?